-Holleran’s first novel, Dancer from the Dance, is widely regarded as a classic work of gay literature.
-Reviewers have described his subsequent books as beautiful, exhilarating, seductive, haunting, and bold.
-The Kingdom of Sand displays all of Holleran’s considerable gifts; it’s an elegy to sex and a stunningly honest exploration of loneliness and the endless need for human connection, especially as we count down our days.
+Holleran’s groundbreaking first novel, Dancer from the Dance, is widely regarded as a classic work of gay literature.
+His following works have established him as one of the great writers of our time.
+The Kingdom of Sand is an audiobook that will burnish his considerable reputation: a reverie to sex but also a stunningly honest exploration of loneliness and the endless need for human connection, especially as we count down our days.

 A Macmillan Audio production from Farrar, Straus and Giroux.